axingjia/Journey_to_Best_Strategies_to_Everyday_Life/README.md

 ## Deal with cooking and cleaning
 * It's all about the details, buying the right thing and following the schedule, but it doesn't need to be perfect

+## Dealing with security
+* Security is deductive logic.
+Its never inductive.
+And its heavily based on concrete experience than abstract experience and hypothesises